kbdonnally/ethical-design/README.md

 *** Purdom's point re. technical skills w/ ADHUME program & "who could see themselves as a part of this community of practice", workshop series --> relates a lot to assumptions about our audiences for DH projects and exactly why we need to ensure design does the heavy lifting ***

+*** also - not a bad idea to create templates for projects with lower funding or without explicit designers available ***